poyro/poyro/packages/docs/src/app/essays/unit-testing-a-legal-ai-app/page.md

 ![Outlit Suggestion Reasoning](/outlit-revision-closeup.png)

 The app detects and displays all such problematic clauses along with candidate replacements and explanations from Outlit's agents.
-If you look closely, you may already notice at least issue we may want to catch with tests — bonus points if you catch it before getting to the testing section!
+If you look closely, you may already notice some issues we should catch with tests — bonus points if you catch them before getting to the testing section!

 With this context, let's think about how we should approach testing.

 ## Brainstorming Tests

-This is a complex application; like any such software the starting point for writing good tests is:
+This is a complex application; like any such software, the starting point for writing good tests is:

-- Decompose the system into smaller components with well defined inputs and outputs.
+- Decomposing the system into smaller components with well defined inputs and outputs.
-- Articulate the high level objective of the system and decompose this into measurable outputs.
+- Articulating the high level objective of the system and decompose this into measurable outputs.

 ### System Decomposition